-I am a displaced New Orleans student at Columbia, and I am still having issues since the hurricane.
+I am a displaced New Orleans student at my college, and I am still having issues since the hurricane.
 I have been getting counseling, but it doesn't seem to be helping.
 I loved my life in New Orleans and at my school.
 Everyone keeps telling me "to make the best of it," and I'm really trying to.
 For instance, I try to go to events and meet people.
 I have been very outgoing and friendly even though I am not a natural exrovert.
 It takes a lot of energy out of me, and it just doesn't seem to be paying off.
 I also feel very isolated being around people that don't understand what I'm going through.
 I've tried to get in contact with other New Orleans students, but I've had difficulties.
 I feel like I'm going to go crazy being this depressed for another couple of months.
 Furthermore, I fear that everything will be drastically different when I return to New Orleans, and I'll never get my life back.
 Also, sometimes I feel guilty feeling sad because my situation could be so much worse.
 I just don't what else to do!

-Although it has been a while since Hurricane Katrina and your initial relocation to Columbia, it is normal to still have some feelings of sadness and loneliness.
+Although it has been a while since Hurricane Katrina and your initial relocation to campus, it is normal to still have some feelings of sadness and loneliness.
 Reflecting on your loss and reaching out for help are good signs that you are, in fact, healing.

 Sometimes when people experience a significant loss it can be helpful to understand a bit about the grieving process, in addition to your individual feelings.
 Grief is an ongoing process that everyone experiences differently.
 Over time, your feelings may change from sadness and loneliness to anger and resentment and, finally, to personal resolution.
 Your memories will never fade away, but over time you may find positive ways to incorporate them into your life.